italiangrid/voms-testsuite/README.md

 - Robot Framework https://code.google.com/p/robotframework/.
 - The voms clients package installed, i.e. voms-proxy-* commands must be available.
+- The `$HOME/.globus` directory should exist for the user that runs the test suite.
 - The test certificates must be available on the machine where the testsuite is run.
 Certificates can be installed from an [RPM] [1] or fetching the [code from github] [2] and placing the CA certs in /etc/grid-security/certificates and the certificate files where you prefer.